WorldCat.org frequently asked questions

 What is a "deep-linking URL" and how do I set it up?

-A deep-linking URL is the means by which a library link within WorldCat.org results takes a user directly to an individual item's record within your online catalog (OPAC).
+A deep-linking URL is the way a library link within WorldCat.org results takes a user directly to an individual item's record within your online catalog (OPAC).
 In order for this to occur, the "syntax" of deep links for your particular OPAC must be registered with OCLC in the Services > Online Catalog section of your WorldCat Registry institutional profile.

 A deep link's syntax is the basic structure of the link, focusing on where standard identifier information about the searched item (e.g. ISBN) is embedded within the URL.
 A sample deep link syntax is shown below: